Mirissa Beach Sri Lanka (Paradise Found!)

 Celestial Inn (above) is another guest house we’ve used, twice in fact.
 We really liked it and had a triple room here with one small child staying free.
 Rates and availability on Agoda here.

 On The Rock (below), we used in 2016.
 Again, this one only takes bookings for 3 online.
-This place wasn’t built in 2014, it’s new and spacious with 3 good-sized beds each with attractive mosquito nets.
-The build quality isn’t great, I can see them having damp problems in years to come, but right now this place is a great choice.
+This place wasn’t built in 2014, it was new and spacious with 3 good-sized beds each with attractive mosquito nets.
+The build quality wasn’t great, I can see them having damp problems in years to come.
 It’s next door to Celestial Inn.
-Take a look at On the Rock at our link above.

 Recommended guest house hotel in Mirissa On The Rock